doriss617/9103_Tut07_GroupE_Audio/README.md

 ## Individual approach – why audio?

-I chose the track **“Town, Flow of Time, People”** from the animation Clannad to reflect the cyclical nature of the chosen artwork.
-Its slow tempo, soft harp, woodwinds, and ambient textures mirror the passage of time and the quiet rhythm of fate.
-The music evokes a sense of stillness and continuity—where towns fade, people change, yet life quietly endures and returns.
+I chose the track **“Town, Flow of Time, People”** from the animation series Clannad to reflect the cyclical nature of the selected artwork inspiration.
+The slow tempo, soft harp, woodwinds, and ambient textures of the piece mirror the passage of time and the quiet rhythm of fate.
+The music evokes a sense of stillness and continuity, where towns fade, people change, yet life quietly endures and returns(reflecting the song name).

-By pairing this track with motion stimulates emotional depth: as the wheel turns, elements rise and fade, and the whole scene *breathes* in sync with its theme of *Wheels of Fortune*.
+By pairing this track with motion, it stimulates emotional depth: as the wheel turns, elements rise and fade, and the whole scene *breathes* in harmonies with the theme of *Wheels of Fortune*.

 ![Town, Flow of Time, People - Clannad](assets/clannad.jpg)
 ---